Rahul-Raviprasad/Patterns-in-Angularjs/README.md

+## Misc
+#### Clean up functions
+Consider defining clean-up function by registering an event, element.on( ‘$destroy’, …).
+It is a good practice to remove event listeners once the ‘$destroy’ event is broadcasted, to avoid instances of memory leaks.
+Listeners registered to scopes and elements are automatically cleaned up when they are destroyed.

 ## Resources used to collect this
 1. John Papa - 10 AngularJS Patterns - Code on the Beach 2014
 Link: https://www.youtube.com/watch?v=UlvCbnKAH3g